Q: What is America’s Run for the Fallen?

 Q: How does the Run work?

-A: A core team of marathon trained runners, along with a support crew running a specific schedule, will stop at one mile intervals at a pre-placed marker and speak out loud the name of each fallen service member based on their chronological date for death.
+A: A core team of marathon trained runners, along with a support crew running a specific timed schedule, will stop at one mile intervals at a pre-placed marker and speak out loud the name of each fallen service member based on their chronological date of death.
+Family members, friends and patriots will be waiting at their marker to meet the runners and hear each name called out in a short ceremony.
+At the end of each day a longer ceremony will enable all attending to hear every name for that day read again. (hundreds of core runners will be recruited and rotated)

 Q: What support are you looking for?

 A: As you can expect our needs are many and varied.
 Support is needed both locally and nationally, volunteer as well as financial.
 We need commitments from runners, support crew, law enforcement, sponsors, organizations, media and individual communities.
-Volunteer form You may also participate or encourage others to join in our Virtual Run.
+VOLUNTEER FORM You may also participate or encourage others to join in our VIRTUAL RUN NOW.

 Q: What Heroes are being honored along this tribute trail?